Ssobol7/Debian-Guide-Server-Workstation/README.md

 # Finishing installation
 d-i finish-install/reboot_in_progress note
 ```

+> [!NOTE]
+> **This file automates the installation of a Debian 12 workstation with specific settings for locale, keyboard layout, time zone, network configuration, disk partitioning, package selection, security, and post-installation configuration for firewall and intrusion detection systems (IDS).***

 &nbsp;

-***This file automates the installation of a Debian 12 workstation with specific settings for locale, keyboard layout, time zone, network configuration, disk partitioning, package selection, security, and post-installation configuration for firewall and intrusion detection systems (IDS).***

 ---